STARRINGWilliam Gallo - Sal

 Score - 3.5 Howls Outta 4

 Ahhh...the 80s.
 Ronald Reagan became President after dumping his beloved chimp.
 "Say No To Drugs", "Relax", and "Where's The Beef?" became pop culture phrases.
-Michael Jackson was black.
-Madonna was a slut.
+Michael Jackson ruled the world.
+Madonna became a sex, pop icon.
 Tiffany and Debbie Gibson were the pop princesses we could look up to.
 No reality shows.
 Paris Hilton wasn't all over the news.
 The 80s were some real good times, especially when it came to the horror genre.
 Slasher films were big and watchable on so many different levels.
 Masked killers terrified us.
 Holidays were celebrated in blood rather than gifts or parties.
 Gore and nudity were top selling points over the story.
-There were no Asian kids making weird noises and climbing stairs like contortionists.
+There were no kids making weird noises and climbing stairs like contortionists.
 We could watch a horror film and not expect much but unintentional laughs and some good gory times.
 Sigh...where have those days gone?

 Nowadays, everything is PG-13 lame and politically correct, creating boredom in the horror genre.
 But I'll always look back on the 80s with much fondness as a young wolf cub with dreams of writing my own gory horror film.
 Yes, let's look back at 80s horror with love and affection.
 Films were a lot more fun to watch in the good old days of Reaganomics and yuppie cokehead heaven.
 NIGHT OF THE DEMONS is a perfect example of how great the 80s were.
 Wake me up before you go-go, because this is an 1988 Halloween party that I don't want to leave any time soon.

-And while the acting wasn't exactly Oscar-worthy, it was memorable noneoftheless.
+And while the acting wasn't exactly Oscar-worthy, it was memorable nonetheless.
 Cathy Podewell played the stereotypical virgin, Judy, who felt kissing was being too intimate in a relationship.
-She had some really bad dialogue and her acting was borderline annoying, but she had a great butt.
-So that counts for something.
+She had some really bad dialogue and her acting was borderline annoying.

 William Gallo as Sal was the stereotypical Italian Guido, but he entertained the hell out of me.
 The accent cracked me up and his tough-guy persona was funny as well.
 His exchange with Judy's little brother, played by a prick-ish and future WILD AND CRAZY KIDS host Donnie Jeffcoat, had me laughing from beginning to end.
-Who knew a caricature of an italian could be so likeable?
 I liked the guy.

 Amelia Kinkade as Angela was cool.
 She had the goth look down and the demonic act down pat as well.
 Is it sad that I thought she was a better actress possessed than she was normal.
 Either way, she creeped me out.
 If that was her intention, she gets kudos from me.
 And her dance to "Stigmata Martyr" was pretty hot, I gotta admit.
 She did good.